 Significant weight loss is preventable with nutritional support.
 Recommended daily energy intake is as follows: for adults, 25 kcal/kg plus 40 kcal per each percent of burn area; for children, 1,800 kcal plus 2,200 calories per m2 of burn area.
 Individualized nutrition assessment is recommended for patients with burns on > 20% of TBSA.

 Enteral nutrition support with a high-protein, high-carbohydrate diet is recommended, and timing may be critical.
 Feedings started within ~ 4-36 hours following injury appear to have advantages over delayed (> 48 hours) feedings.
 If patients are hemodynamically stable (a prerequisite for prevention of bowel ischemia), these benefits include reductions in sepsis associated with gut permeability and clinical infection, as well as significantly shortened hospital stays.
 Enteral support can reduce the burn-related increase in secretion of catabolic hormones and help maintain gut mucosal integrity.
 The duodenal route is better tolerated than gastric feeding, due to an 18% failure rate in the latter from regurgitation.
-Total parenteral nutrition (TPN) is typically not recommended, due to its ineffectiveness in preventing the catabolic response to burns.
+Total parenteral nutrition (TPN) is typically not recommended because of its ineffectiveness in preventing the catabolic response to burns.
 TPN, sometimes in combination with enteral nutrition, can lead to overfeeding, impaired immunity, liver failure, and increased mortality, when compared with enteral nutrition.

 High-carbohydrate, low-fat diets for burn patients result in less proteolysis and more improvement in lean body mass and may reduce infectious morbidity and shorten hospitalization time when compared with a high-fat regimen., However, the benefit of a high-carbohydrate formula must be balanced against the risk for hyperglycemia, which can negatively influence the outcome of critically ill patients.
 Nearly all burn patients experience insulin resistance as part of their hypermetabolic response and will need to be placed on an insulin drip to maintain tight control of blood glucose.
 Fat sources containing omega-3 fatty acids may help reduce the risk of hyperglycemia while also improving the inflammatory response.
 Some data suggest that an approximately 1:1 ratio of omega-6 fatty acids to omega-3 fatty acids is optimal for immune enhancement; however, this remains a matter of controversy.